 High blood pressure not only wears out your heart but also your arteries and other organs.
-The goal blood pressure is 120/80 mmHg.
-Anything above this is prematurely aging the body.
+The goal blood pressure for longevity is 110/70 mmHg.
+Anything above 110/70 is prematurely aging the body.
 Indeed, studies show that people with high blood pressure lose 5 years of high quality life to heart attacks and other heart problems.

 As with diabetes, I have seen hundreds of my patients reverse their high blood pressure and get off of medications with an unwavering commitment to a healthy lifestyle.
 To learn more about how to reverse high blood pressure without medications, please read this article I wrote.

 Studies show that every hour spent sitting watching TV takes 22 minutes off your life.
 This could be any form of sitting.

 The physicians with great health at 90 were definitely physically active.
 Exercise was a daily habit for them.
 At the cellular level, studies show that if we spend too much time sitting then we give up 10 years of life.

 A recently published study showed that being very physically fit can decrease your risk of dementia by 88%!
 This study highlights the importance of physical fitness for great health at 90.

 These physicians with great health at 90 were not overweight.
 They were a lean group.
 The average body mass index (BMI) of these physicians was 24.

 A BMI of 25 or higher is considered overweight.
 To determine your own BMI, click on this link.